Our expert team can provide support for additional learning needs including dyslexia, ADHD, and autism, as well as wellbeing and mental health issues.

 Don’t worry if English is not your first language, or if you have difficulty with maths and English.
 Our specialist maths and English team is here to help you improve your skills including support with language development.

-The funding will be used to support students on a one-to-one basis or in small groups.
-Tuition and support will be available to students who have not achieved a grade 5 or above in either English or maths.
+Tuition and support will be available on a one-to-one basis or in small groups for students who have not achieved a grade 6 or above in either English or maths.
 Priority will be given to supporting students who do not have a Grade 4 in English or maths and supporting students with special educational needs and disabilities.
 This tuition and support activity will be in addition to their full-time study programme.

 Students requiring additional intervention in relation to their maths and/or English will be identified via a suite of diagnostic assessments completed early in the academic year.
 Alternatively, they will be identified by their teachers and referred into the college’s School of Academic and Vocational Support.
 This school will arrange an additional needs assessment, completed by staff with appropriate expertise, depending on the student’s individual needs.